 He is the author of Dharma In Hell, the Prison Writings of Fleet Maull and leads prison programs, meditation retreats, chaplaincy and hospice trainings, activist trainings, bearing witness retreats and street retreats throughout the world.
-He is also the founder and executive director of the Peacemaker Institute and co-founder of the Upaya Chaplaincy Program.
+He is also the co-founder and executive director of the Peacemaker Institute and co-founder of the Upaya Chaplaincy Program.

 To learn more about Fleet Maull, read: “Prison Monk: Tricycle Interview with Fleet Maull” from Tricycle Magazine, Spring 2004 (pdf file).